Fulbright Scholar-in-Residence Program

 15. My institution has limited resources.
 Is cost-sharing required?
 What can we offer in the way in-kind support in lieu of direct financial support?

 Some higher education institutions are able to provide direct financial support and in-kind support.
 Others may not be able to do so.
 Direct financial support from institutions is not required for the Scholar-in-Residence Program (See above for the benefits scholars receive from Fulbright).
 Host institutions are encouraged to think creatively about ways they can provide in-kind support to ensure a successful experience for the scholar.
-Some examples of in-kind support include providing housing, access to transportation, airport pick-up/drop-off, on-campus meal tickets, apartment furnishing, professional allowances for scholars to attend conferences, etc.
+Some examples of in-kind support include providing housing, access to transportation, airport pick-up/drop-off, on-campus meal tickets, campus office space, apartment furnishing, professional allowances for scholars to attend conferences, etc.

 16. What do the Accident and Sickness Health Benefits for the Scholar cover?